Masonlet/StarletControls/README.md

 # StarletControls
-Lightweight input &amp; control management library for Starlet projects.
+A lightweight input &amp; control management library for Starlet projects with Vulkan and OpenGL engines in mind.